-- Q18.
-If a candidate prints the election advertisement at home by himself/herself, but does not wish to print his/her residential address on the election advertisement, can he/she only print part of the address, for example the names of estate and road, as the printing details in relation to the election advertisement? - A18.
+- A18.
 All printed election advertisements, with the exception of those printed in registered local newspaper, should bear the printing details, i.e. the Chinese or English name and address of the printer, the date of printing and the number of copies printed.
 It applies to all printed materials produced or reproduced by any method (e.g. printing machine, duplicator or photocopier).
 Candidates must disclose on the printed election advertisement the relevant printer's address in full, for example, the printer's office or business address, correspondence address, residential address, or post office box number (but not email address), and cannot print only part of the address.
-The aforesaid requirement is hence applicable to election advertisements printed at home by the candidate himself/herself.

-Q19.
-If a candidate discovers an error in the information printed on a previously published election advertisement (e.g. printing details, candidate number), what should he/she do?
+The aforesaid requirement is hence applicable to election advertisements printed at home by the candidate himself/herself. - Q19.
+If a candidate discovers an error in the information printed on a published election advertisement (e.g. printing details, candidate number), what should he/she do? - A19.

-A19.
 The candidate must immediately stop publishing the election advertisement containing the incorrect information, and withdraw any election advertisement concerned which has been published, such as the publicity posters posted at the designated spots or private land/property.
-The candidate must also submit to the RO a detailed written explanation for record about the incorrect information in the election advertisement concerned and the follow-up action.
-The written explanation will be made available for public inspection.

-Q20.
-What does "Permission" in relation to election advertisements refer to?
+The candidate must also submit to the Returning Officer a detailed written explanation for record about the incorrect information in the election advertisement concerned and the follow-up action taken.
+The written explanation will be made available for public inspection. - Q20.
+What does "Permission" in relation to election advertisements refer to? - A20.

-A20.
 "Permission" means the written permission of the owner or the occupier of any private land/property or the authority of any government land given pursuant to section 104A(1) of the Public Health and Municipal Services Ordinance (Cap.
 132) for a candidate to display or affix a bill or poster on such land/property.
 A candidate must make available a copy of each of his/her election advertisements, and the information/documents relevant to the election advertisement including any permission as appropriate for public inspection within three (3) working days after publication of the election advertisement according to the means specified by the Electoral Affairs Commission (See Q10).
-For display of election advertisement at the designated spots allocated by the Returning Officer to the candidate, once the candidate has obtained the written permission provided by the Returning Officer, he/she does not need to provide a copy of that written permission again for public inspection.
+For display of election advertisement at the designated spots allocated by the Returning Officer to the candidate, once the candidate has obtained the written permission provided by the Returning Officer, he/she does not need to provide a copy of that written permission again for public inspection. - Q21.

-- Q21.
 Should the distribution locations of election advertisements be stated clearly under the item "Manner of publication"?
 Should all the distribution locations be listed? - A21.
 Candidate does not need to list all the distribution locations under the "Manner of publication".
 He/She is only required to provide the manner of publication such as distribution in the streets, by mail, etc.